BBS-Springschool/bbs-springschool.github.io/_pages/home.md

 - **1<sup>st</sup> of April Deadline to register and/or submit a project**
 - **5<sup>th</sup> - 8<sup>th</sup> of April 2022 Springschool**

-### Location:
+### Location (in person version):

-The Springschool we be proudly hosted by the **[Unicorn Graz](https://unicorn-graz.at/){:target="_blank"}**.
+The Springschool will be proudly hosted by the **[Unicorn Graz](https://unicorn-graz.at/){:target="_blank"}**.
 Unicorn is the startup & innovation hub recently founded by the University of Graz.
 Unicorn not only offers space for people with innovative strength, but also actively promotes networking and the initiation of joint projects.
 Because of this, Unicorn represents the perfect place for this very first Springschool.
 Please see [here]({{ site.baseurl }}/downloads/Campusplan_Uni_Graz_2021.pdf){:target="_blank"} for a map of the University of Graz Campus.
 General directions to the University of Graz can be found [here](https://www.uni-graz.at/en/contact-and-arriving/){:target="_blank"}.

+### Online Version:

+Since we are well aware that not everyone will be able to join in person due to various causes, we will run the whole event in hybrid format.
+Currently, we are working on the details on how to best include the online element in the {{ site.title }}.

+Please [contact us]({{ site.url}}/contact) for further details.
 ### CoVID-19 Safety

 Due to the still ongoing CoVID-pandemic we have to restrict the number of participants on site.
 Therefore, also due to the current CoVID-19 regulations at the [Unicorn Graz](https://unicorn-graz.at/){:target="_blank"} and the [University of Graz](https://uni-graz.at/){:target="_blank"} we have to ask everyone to register for the main event plus eventually for the different side events like talks, tutorials, lab-visits, or educationals.